mylabpcb/myCPU/pages/en/mycpu/extra_modules/eeprom_programmer.md

 ---
-title: "myCPU: The EEProm Programmer module"
+title: "myCPU: The AT28C64 EEProm Programmer module"
-subtitle: An Arduino based programmer module for the AT28C64 EEProm memory
+subtitle: An Arduino Nano based programmer module for the AT28C64 EEProm memory
 layout: page
 show_sidebar: false
 hide_footer: true